zhibo-yan/zhibo-yan.github.io/_pages/about.md

 I have been at UC San Diego as a faculty since January 2018.
 My group has diverse focus from computer vision, deep learning to wireless communication, sensing and networking.
 We build from theory to practice technologies which have impact on robotics, autonomous systems and day-to-day life.

-Previously, I worked as postdoctoral associate with NETMIT and NMS groups at MIT CSAIL, focusing on data-center networking and wireless sensing.
+Previously, I worked as postdoctoral associate at MIT CSAIL, focusing on data-center networking and wireless sensing.
 I received my Ph.D. at Stanford University for my work on full-duplex radios, which were considered near impossible to build, basically enabling radios to transmit and receive simultaneously on the same frequency.
 From 2013 to 2015, I took a leave of absence from my Ph.D. to commercialize research on the practical full-duplex radio at Kumu Networks, which underwent successful field trials with tier 1 network providers worldwide – Deutsche Telekom and SK Telecom and is now being commercially deployed.

 Before joining Stanford, I received my bachelor's degree in Electrical Engineering from the Indian Institute of Technology, Kanpur in 2010.
 I was awarded a gold medal at IIT Kanpur for graduating at the top of the class of 2010 in Electrical Engineering.